I came across a link on Twitter the other day to a great article on writing an effective business plan.

 Business plans rank no higher than 2—on a scale from 1 to 10—as a predictor of a new venture’s success.
 And sometimes, in fact, the more elaborately crafted the document, the more likely the venture is to, well, flop, for lack of a more euphemistic word.

 I couldn’t agree more and have actually written about this subject in a previous article.
 I also get clients asking me all the time if we prepare our documents using InDesign.
 The answer?
-No.
+Yes.
+But not before a compelling business case has been crafted.

-If style and formatting isn’t the problem when it comes to crafting a good business plan, then what is the problem with business plans?
+But if style and formatting aren't the problem when it comes to crafting a good business plan, then what is the issue with business plans?

 According to Will, the answer is relatively straightforward: